alchemyplatform/aa-sdk/site/overview/faqs.md

 ### Do accounts have the same address across all chains?

 ::: details Answer
 In almost all cases, yes, you will get the same address on all chains as long as the owner address is the same!
-The deployment address is a function of the owner address, the account implementation (e.g. latest version of LightAccount), and the salt (you can optionally specify this).
-If all three of those remain the same, then you deploy at the same contract address.
+The deployment address is a function of the owner address, the account implementation (e.g. latest version of Light Account), and the salt (you can optionally specify this).
+If all three of those remain the same, then you deploy the smart account at the same contract address.

 There are two scenarios where you'd get a different contract address: